Biden authorizes airstrike in Syria after suspected Iranian-affiliated drone kills US contractor and wounds 5 US troops | KRDO

 “As President Biden has made clear, we will take all necessary measures to defend our people and will always respond at a time and place of our choosing,” Austin said.
 “No group will strike our troops with impunity.”

-The drone intentionally crashed into its target, an official familiar with the matter told CNN.
+The drone intentionally crashed into its target, the official said.
 The infrastructure that was targeted in the US response was not directly related to the suspected Iranian drone itself, the official said, but was instead targeted by the US because it was known to be supporting Iranian proxy groups in the country with munitions and intelligence.

 The number of casualties from the US airstrike is still being determined, the official said.